§17. Field Schema (v1, .tc-compatible)

 - Legacy

 .tcdurations are untrusted.
 On import, map the singledurationinto theoriginal_durationslot (what tc4 displayed) and treat it as advisory until a real scan overwrites it.
 No "if it looks too big, divide by 1000" heuristic — that would corrupt genuinely long collections.
+That scan exists since #224, as a compute/apply row on each measured duration — so an imported value stays advisory only until someone presses it, and is replaced by an explicit click rather than silently on open.

 §17.3.2 Human-readable duration format

-Carried over verbatim from tc4 (it already matches the desired behavior).
-For a value d in
+Carried over verbatim from tc4 (it already matches the desired behavior), with one revision

 h = d // 3600 ; m = (d % 3600) // 60 ; s = d % 60